Hierarchical certification of nonclassical network correlations: Linear FNN inequalities for chains

-Let us begin with the tripartite chain scenario, depicted in Fig.~\ref{fig-1}(a).
-Bob's local measurement projects the final joint state of Alice and Charlie.
-If both sources emit quantum systems, this projected state can be entangled, and thus used to violate a CHSH test.
-Using this fact, in Appendix~\ref{app:lchain} we prove that non-FNN correlations in the tripartite chain scenario satisfy
+Let us begin, as in Section~\ref{chainna}, with analyzing the tripartite chain scenario, depicted in Fig.~\ref{fig-1} (a).
+A way to guarantee that both sources are not classical is by completing entanglement swapping, so that after Bob's measurement the joint state of Alice and Charlie can violate the CHSH inequality.
+Using this fact, consider the following operator, where Alice can perform two dichotomic measurements, Bob performs a single, four-outcome measurement, and Charlie can perform three dichotomic measurements:

-Here, $A_i$ and $C_j$ represent dichotomic measurements of Alice and Charlie, respectively, while $\{B^{b}\}_{b=0}^3$ denotes Bob's projection operators.
-Therefore, Eq.~\eqref{lbilocal} is tailored for distributions that have two inputs and two outputs on Alice's side, no input and four outputs on Bob's side, and three inputs and two outputs on Charlie's side.
-The maximal quantum value is $2\sqrt{2}$, which can be derived directly from the upper bound to the CHSH inequality \cite{CHSH}.

-This reasoning can be generalized to chain networks of arbitrary length, by understanding that the measurements of all the non-extreme parties eventually project the state of the extremal parties.
-Consider the $n$-partite chain, with parties $\sA_1, \dots, \sA_n$ as shown in Fig.~\ref{fig-1}(b).
-In Appendix \ref{app:lchain} we prove that in the case where all non-extreme parties perform single, 4-outcome measurements, the following inequality holds for non-FNN correlations:
+In the case where Bob and Charlie share classical randomness, the operator $\cB_3$ is a linear combination of Charlie's operators, and since Charlie only receives classical shared randomness we can, without loss of generality, assume deterministic outputs and have $C_i\in \{\pm 1\}$.
+By substituting all possibilities for $C_i$, one arrives to